MicrosoftDocs/power-automate-docs/articles/minit/process-map.md

 ---
-title: Process map overview (preview)
+title: Process map overview
-description: Learn how to use a process map for process mining in the minit desktop application in process advisor.
+description: Learn how to use a process map for process mining in the Power Automate Process Mining desktop app.
 author: maslejka
 contributors:
   - maslejka